tedneward/Azgaarnoth/Classes/Warlock/Invocations.md

 Once you use this invocation, you must finish a long rest before you can use it again.

+### Cursed Regeneration
+*Prerequisite: 5th levei Progenitor Patron*

+You regain hit points equal to half your proficiency bonus once every hour, so long as this invocation is still functioning the entire time.
+At the start of each of your turns, you can choose to expend up that many hit dice to regain hit points as if you had finished a short rest.
+However, you must also choose one of the following flaws to gain when you learn this invocation:

+* **Sunlight Weakness.** This invocation doesn't function if you are in sunlight or running water.
+If you start your turn in sunlight, take radiant damage, or end your turn in running water, this invocation doesn't function until the end of your next turn.
+* **Alchemical Weakness.** This invocation doesn't function if any part of your body is touching fire or silver.
+If you take fire damage or damage from an attack using a silvered weapon, this invocation doesn't function until the end of your next turn.

+### Dark and Terrible
+*Prerequisite: 5th levei Progenitor Patron*

+While you are in your cursed form, you can make an attack with your natural weapon twice, instead of once, when you take the Attack action on your turn.
+Also, your natural weapon deals 1d10 damage instead of 1d8 and counts as magical for overcoming resistance or immunity.

+### Deathly Chills
+When you deal cold damage to a creature using a warlock spell or feature, you ignore resistance to cold damage unless the creature also has resistance or immunity to necrotic damage, and you treat vulnerability to necrotic damage as vulnerability to both damage types.

+### Desert Roamer
+*Prerequisite: 5th level*

+You are adapted to both hot climates and cold climates, and you don't need to drink water to survive.

+### Eldritch Digestion
+When you deal acid damage to a creature using a warlock spell or feature, you ignore resistance to acid damage unless the creature also has resistance or immunity to force damage, and you treat vulnerability to force damage as vulnerability to both damage types.

+### Eldritch Mount
+*Prerequisite: 5th level*

+You can expend a warlock spell slot to cast phantom steed, although you are the only creature that can ride the steed conjured by the spell.

+Once you use this invocation, you must finish a long rest before you can use it again.

+### Elemental Attunement
+When you finish a long rest, you choose one of four elements below to attune to.
+While attuned to an element, you know an associated cantrip as a warlock spelL and it doesn't count against the number of cantrips you can know as a warlock.
+You gain the following benefits while attuned to each element:

+* **Air.** You know the [gust](../../Magic/Spells/gust.md) cantrip, and you can hold your breath for twice as long.
+* **Earth.** You know the [mold earth](../../Magic/Spells/mold-earth.md) cantrip, and you have advantage on ability checks made to climb earth or stone.
+* **Fire.** You know the [control flames](../../Magic/Spells/control-flames.md) cantrip, and you have advantage on saving throws made to resist the effects of extreme heat.
+* **Water.** You know the [shape water](../../Magic/Spells/shape-water.md) cantrip, and you have advantage on saving throws made to resist the effects of extreme cold.

+### Enchanted Slumber
+*Prerequisite: 15th level*

+You can expend the 7th-level use of your Mystic Arcanum to cast [suspend animation](../../Magic/Spells/suspend-animation.md).

 ### Extended Family
 *Prerequisite: 7th level; Progenitor Patron*